peachpiecompiler/peachpie/README.md

 ### Command line building
 Alternatively, you can also work with Peachpie on the command line.
 Please refer to our [short introduction video](https://www.youtube.com/watch?v=GVWVInYiYLY) to see how to run the compiler on the command line and to our [Getting Started](https://github.com/iolevel/peachpie/wiki/Getting-Started) section.

-## Status
-You can find an up-to-date status of the project in our [Roadmap](https://github.com/iolevel/peachpie/wiki/Peachpie-Roadmap) section.
-Please note that the status is dynamic; Peachpie is a work in progress, which means that the list of finished and planned features frequently changes and will be updated on a regular basis.

 ## How to contribute?
 We can use all the help we can get.
 You can contribute to our repository, spread the word about this project, or give us a small donation to help fund the development.
 If you believe you have valuable knowledge and experience to add to this project, please do not hesitate to contribute to our repo – your help is much appreciated.